goulaobangzi/MSI-b360m-bazooka-opencore/README.md

 bios setting：
--Load Optimized Defaults (optional)
+- Load Optimized Defaults (optional)
--If your CPU supports VT-d, disable it
+- If your CPU supports VT-d, disable it
--If your system has CFG-Lock, disable it
+- If your system has CFG-Lock, disable it
--Secure Boot Mode, disable it
+- Secure Boot Mode, disable it
--If your system has IO Serial Port, disable it
+- If your system has IO Serial Port, disable it
--Set XHCI Handoff to Enabled
+- Set XHCI Handoff to Enabled
--Save & exit
+- Save & exit